Waterfall Chart in Power BI

 Explore or Breakdown the Waterfall Chart

 Let me add a Customer Segment to the Breakdown section.
-And as you can see from the screenshot below, it has been further divided based on the Customer Segment.
+As you can see from the screenshot below, it has been further divided based on the Customer Segment.
+Adding any hierarchy to the category section will enable drill-down action on waterfall chart—for instance, date hierarchy or geography.

-NOTE: I suggest you refer to the Format article to understand the formatting options.
+Let me do some quick formatting to this Waterfall Chart.
+I suggest you check the Format Waterfall article to understand the formatting options.